braedynl/CSE231-020-SS20/README.md

 ## General Tips

-**Start projects early, I cannot stress this enough**.
+**Start projects early, I cannot stress this enough.**
 Sometimes, you might be faced with a problem that you have no idea how to implement an algorithm for.
 Coming back to a problem the next day, or simply taking a break and doing something else for a bit can seriously help.
 This also gives you time to get answers to questions from instructors or Piazza.

+**Take it slow.** Rushing through the coding process is bound to cause problems.
+You should always test as you're writing, as described by the points below.

 **Always, always, always test your code as you're writing it.** Make sure that every step of the way, you're writing a block or line that is doing what you're expecting it to do.
+Using `print()` or the debugger is good for this.

-**Talk with your friends and acquaintances.** If you can't figure out how to code something, discuss an algorithm or write pseudocode with your buds.
-Remember that you **cannot**, under any circumstance, share code for the projects.
+**Talk with your friends/acquaintances.** If you can't figure out how to code something, discuss an algorithm or write pseudocode with your buds.
+Remember that you **cannot**, under any circumstances, share code for the projects.
 Even looking at another person's implementation of a solution may lead you to do something similar.
 Everything else in this course is fair game to be collaborated on.
-Please check the [Office of the University Ombudsperson website about ADR](https://ombud.msu.edu/academic-integrity/academic_dishonesty_report.html) for more details about plaigarism.
+Please check the [Office of the University Ombudsperson website about ADR](https://ombud.msu.edu) for more details on plaigarism.

 **Take advantage of Piazza and the help room.** These are two amazing resources to use if you're having trouble with your code.
-You can ask questions anonymously on Piazza and get quick responses from other students and instructors.
+You can ask questions anonymously on Piazza and get quick responses from other students and/or instructors.

-**Use your IDE's debugger.** The debugger is an incredible tool that can break down your code line-by-line and show you what's happening with it.
-We'll be covering how to use the debugger during one of the labs.
+**Use your IDE's debugger.** The debugger is an incredible tool that executes your code line-by-line.
+We'll be covering how to use the debugger during lab 2.
+Feel free to look into it on your own time as well.

 **When in doubt, `print()` it out.** Certainly the most classic of all the options.
 Print your variables out at certain points in your code to see where things went sour.

-**Try [PythonTutor](http://pythontutor.com/)!** PythonTutor visualizes your code and can help so much with comprehension.
-It can, however, only run a certain amount of lines.
-Good to use for small chunks of code.
+**Try [PythonTutor](http://pythontutor.com/).** PythonTutor visualizes your code, and gives execution control similar to an IDE debugger.

 ## Extra

-Want to become a TA/ULA for a CSE course?
-You can apply [here](https://www.cse.msu.edu/Resources/EmploymentStudents.php).
-Undergraduate students wanting to become a ULA for CSE231 must complete CSE232 - Introduction to Programming II (or an equivalent) to be recruited.
+You can apply to become a CSE ULA [here](https://www.cse.msu.edu/Resources/EmploymentStudents.php).

-How do people usually perform in this course?
-If you've ever wondered, you can look at past performance statistics [here](https://msugrades.com/course/CSE/231/RICHARD_J_ENBODY).